Bira/octopus-carnival/_drafts/guns-of-wolfenstein-03.md

 [^1]: Seth belongs to the Da'at Yichud, an ancient society of engineers that had
     been building superscience devices as a form of worship since before the rest of humanity had organized religion.
 Deathshead's inventions are all copied from one of their vaults, which he found in the 40s.
-I've seen them described as kinda problematic despite the designers' best intentions, so I won't talk about them much here.
+I've seen the concept described as kinda problematic despite the designers' best intentions.